 Use some of these prepositions to complete the sentences below.

 Prepositions are words that show the relationship of one thing to another.
-They often tell you where one thing is that it is in.
+They often tell you where one thing is in relation to another, or the position that it is in.